PauseAI/pauseai-website/src/posts/2023-june-london.md

 ---
 title: PauseAI protest @ Parliament Square - June 8th
-description: We are organizing a protest at Parliament Square to demand a summit to pause AI development.
+description: We are organising a protest at Parliament Square to demand a summit to pause AI development.
 ---

 - PauseAI protest, urging Rishi Sunak to implement a pause on AI development.